Jqsie/walter7addons/README.md

   - Guides your mouse to the correct spots in certain menus.
 - **Emerald Timer**
   - Displays a timer on-screen that shows when the next emeralds will spawn and how many total emerald spawns there have been.
+- **Invisible Shop**
+  - Reveals the items you have purchased during the Invisible Shop Challenge.
+- **Defusal Helper**
+  - Highlights the correct items to click during the Defusal Challenge.
+  - Option to block incorrect clicks.
+  - Option to replace your clicks with middle clicks.
+- **Block Dropping**
+  - Stops you from dropping the Bow.
+  - Also stops you from dropping Swords in Skywars.

 ### Quality of Life
 - **Better Tab**